stain/2022-fdo-paper/manuscript.md

 From this evaluation we observe:

-* Linked Data in general is strong on metadata indicators, but LDP approach is weak as it has no metadata guidance
+* Linked Data in general is strong on metadata indicators, but LDP approach is weak as it has little metadata guidance
 * FDO/DOIP are stronger on identifier indicators
 * Indicators on standard protocols (RDA-A1-04M, RDA-A1-04D, RDA-A1.1-01M, RDA-A1.1-01D) favour LDP's mature standards (HTTP, URI) -- the DOIPv2 specification [@handle:0.DOIP/DOIPV2.0] has currently only a couple of implementations and is expressed informally.
 The underlying Handle system for PIDs is arguably mature and commonly used by researchers (this article alone references about 80 DOIs), however DOIs are more commonly accessed as HTTP redirects through resolvers like <https://doi.org/> and <http://hdl.handle.net/> rather than the Handle protocol.
 * RDA-A1-02M and RDA-A1-02D highlights access by manual intervention, which is common for http/https URIs, but also using above PID resolvers for DOIP implementation [CORDRA](https://www.cordra.org/) (e.g. <https://hdl.handle.net/21.14100/90ec1c7b-6f5e-4e12-9137-0cedd16d1bce>), yet neither LDP, FDO nor DOIP specifications recommends human-readable representations to be provided
-* Neither DOIP nor LDP require license to be expressed (RDA-R1.1-01M, RDA-R1.1-02M, RDA-R1.1-03M), yet this is crucial for re-use of FAIR data and metadata to be legal
+* Neither DOIP nor LDP require license to be expressed (RDA-R1.1-01M, RDA-R1.1-02M, RDA-R1.1-03M), yet this is crucial for re-use and machine actionability of FAIR data and metadata to be legal
-* Machine-understandable types, provenance and data/metadata standards (RDA-R1.1-03M RDA-R1.3-02M, RDA-R1.3-02M, RDA-R1.3-02D) are important for machine actionability, but are currently unspecified for FDOs.
+* Machine-understandable types, provenance and data/metadata standards (RDA-R1.1-03M RDA-R1.3-02M, RDA-R1.3-02M, RDA-R1.3-02D) are important for machine actionability, but are currently unspecified for FDOs. [@WD-ImplAttributesTypesProfiles-0.2-20221127] explores possible machine-readable FDO types, however the type systems themselves have not yet been formalised.
+Linked Data on the other side have too many semantic and syntactic type systems, making it difficult to write consistent clients.
 * Indicators for FAIR data are weak for either approach, as too much reliance is put on metadata.
 For instance in Linked Data, given a URL of a CSV file, what is its persistant identifier or license information?
-FAIR Signposting [@{https://signposting.org/FAIR/}] can improve this using HTTP Link relations, which enable an FDO-like overlay for any HTTP resource.
-In DOIP, responses for bytestreams can include the data identifier, if that is a PID (not enforced by DOIP), its metadata is accessible.
+FAIR Signposting [@{https://signposting.org/FAIR/}] can improve findability of metadata using HTTP Link relations, which enable an FDO-like overlay for any HTTP resource.
+In DOIP, responses for bytestreams can include the data identifier: if that is a PID (not enforced by DOIP), its metadata is accessible.
-* Resolving FDOs via resolution of Handle PIDs to the corresponding DOIP server is currently undefined by FDO and DOIP specifications. `0.TYPE/DOIPServiceInfo` lookup is only possible once DOIP server is known.
+* Resolving FDOs via Handle PIDs to the corresponding DOIP server is currently undefined by FDO and DOIP specifications. `0.TYPE/DOIPServiceInfo` lookup is only possible once DOIP server is known. g

 ## EOSC Interoperability Framework